Blackdog-Programmer/jQueryBootstrap/README.md

   AJAX is an acronym for <strong>Asynchronous JavaScript and XML.</strong> It is a group of inter-related technologies like JavaScript, DOM, XML, HTML/XHTML, CSS, XMLHttpRequest etc.
 </p>
 <p>
   AJAX allows you to send only important information to the server not the entire page.
-So only valuable data from the client side is routed to the server side.
-It makes your application interactive and faster.
+So <strong>only valuable data from the client side is routed to the server side.</strong> It makes your application <strong>interactive and faster.</strong>
 </p>

 ### 0.1.
 AJAX Tutorial